Appraisal Video: (3:47)

 GUEST: I worked for Hallmark Cards in Kansas City, Missouri, before moving to California 33 years ago.
-I was a "Peanuts" fan for a long time and came up with the idea to use "Peanuts" on greeting cards.
-And I had to sell the idea to the creative committee, and they reluctantly tried four cards in test purposes.
-As a result, they ended up with a whole big line of Hallmark Peanuts' products.
+I was a Peanuts fan for a long time and came up with the idea to use Peanuts on greeting cards.
+And I had to sell the idea to the creative committee.
+As a result, they ended up with a whole big line of Hallmark Peanuts products.
 And I went out to work with Charles Schulz in 1960 for the first time, and worked with him for 12 years in developing all the Hallmark Peanuts' products.
 And he gave me some of the original strips and some of the original artwork.
 This was a group of drawings that he did for a product we called "Snoopy's Daily Dozen."
 It was an exercise booklet.

 GUEST: I idolized this man's talent.
-You know, and to meet him and work with him for 12 years was just great.
+To meet him and work with him for 12 years was just great.

 APPRAISER: Let me give you an idea on what you have and what the value is.

 APPRAISER: There are three factors, when I'm doing an appraisal like this, that I'm going to take into consideration.
 First is freshness to the market.
-And, obviously, it's never been out on the market, totally fresh, you've had it all these years.
-Nobody really knows it exists, which is tremendous.
-Second is the age of the material, and it's really vintage, perfect "Peanuts" period-- late '50s, into the early '60s, nothing later than that.
+And obviously, it's never been out on the market, totally fresh, you've had it all these years, which is tremendous.
+Second is the age of the material, and it's really vintage, perfect Peanuts period-- late '50s into the early '60s, nothing later than that.
 And the third factor is the characters involved.
 Everywhere you look, you see nothing but key characters: Snoopy, Charlie, Linus, Lucy.
-What we have here in the bottom panel, you have 14 of these "Daily Exercise," large panels.
-The estimates I'm going to give you are basically conservative, auction estimates.
+What we have here in the bottom panel, you have 14 of these "Daily Exercise" large panels.
+The estimates I'm going to give you are basically conservative auction estimates.
 And the sky's the limit when it comes to Charles Schulz stuff-- it's the hottest comic art right now on the market.
-I would say, easily-- and, again, conservatively-- I would estimate each of these at $6,000 to $9,000.
+Easily, I would estimate each of these at $6,000 to $9,000.

 GUEST: My God!